BDC Hamburger Icon

 What are some data management best practices?

-These data management best practices can improve your organization’s relationship with the data it collects and stores, making it easily accessible for use in improving business processes as well as ensuring collection and usage comply with laws and regulations and up to current security standards.
+The following data management best practices can improve your organization’s relationship with the data it collects and stores, securing it and making it easily accessible for improving business processes.

 Maintain a team with data management skills.

-Data management is a vast and complex area of business operations.
-That means it requires a knowledgeable and dedicated team of data management professionals to manage it correctly.
+Data management is a vast and complex objective requiring a knowledgeable and dedicated team of professionals.

 An experienced and skilled team with advanced data management skills is crucial to developing and refining a global approach to data management.
-Rely on your team, whether in-house or outsourced, to act not just as managers but consultants when it comes to connecting your business’ data to its wider operations.
+Rely on your in-house or outsourced team to act as managers and consultants when it comes to connecting your business’s data to its wider operations.
+Equip this team with user-friendly tools to monitor, access and organize data, both while it’s stored and as it’s collected.

 Establish a data compliance plan.

-As data privacy laws become increasingly common, such as the European Union’s General Data Protection Regulation or California’s California Consumer Privacy Act, data privacy compliance is critical.
-Not only should your data management plan be useful for your business operations, but it must also be auditable in a way that easily demonstrates compliance to regulators and business partners.
+As data privacy laws, such as the European Union’s General Data Protection Regulation or California’s California Consumer Privacy Act, become increasingly common, data privacy compliance is critical.
+Your data management plan should enhance your business operations while being auditable so you can demonstrate compliance to regulators and business partners easily.

 Regularly review data security policies.

-As any cybersecurity professional will tell you, the threat landscape is changing constantly and malicious actors are becoming more sophisticated in the way they infiltrate systems.
-Small businesses are prime targets because hackers know they typically are less protected than large enterprises.
-As a result, small business owners must regularly revisit their security policies and revise them to meet the threats of the day.
+The cyber threat landscape is constantly changing and malicious actors are becoming more sophisticated in infiltrating systems.
+Small businesses are prime targets because hackers know they’re typically less protected than large enterprises.
+As a result, small business owners must regularly revisit their cybersecurity plans and revise them to meet current threats.

-Franzyshen also recommended implementing multifactor authentication (MFA) to protect company data further.
-“A simple username and password is not enough today,” he said.
+Franzyshen also suggested implementing multifactor authentication (MFA) to protect company data further.
+“A simple username and password is not enough today,” Franzyshen cautioned.
 “MFA is critical to mitigating compromised mailboxes and access to sensitive data/services.”

-Additionally, give your IT team the ability to monitor for and respond to new threats as they emerge, taking a proactive approach to the protection of your centralized data.
+Additionally, equip your IT team with the capability to monitor and respond to emerging threats proactively to protect centralized data.

 Did you find this content helpful?